vkameswaran/miscellaneous-python-projects/README.md

 <h1>About</h1>
 <p>This is where I upload miscellaneous Python programs.
-Any requirements or description for the files within can be found below,
+Requirements and descriptions for the files within can be found below.</p>
-and at the tops of the files themselves.</p>

 <h1>Contents</h1>
 <ul>